panoramic camera for iPhone

 SETTINGS SUBMENU

-This submenu is divided into four tabs: GENERAL, DISPLAY, OUTPUT, SAVING.Every single setting for each tab is described in the following sections.
+This submenu is divided into five tabs: VISUALS, INPUT, OVERLAY, OUTPUT, SAVING.Every single setting for each tab is described in the following sections.

 ACCENT COLOR |